WELCOME

 VIGIL in the face of pervasive violent harm: through Annual Vigil, on the street, in court, and in compassionate relationship with families grieving irreparable violent harm.
 By bearing public witness to the human worthiness of neighbors killed by our neighbors, we extend support and dignity to survivors.
 Since 1997.

-REENTRY & RECONCILIATION through community-sourced ‘faith teams’ gathered in mutual support around a neighbor exiting long-term incarceration.
+REENTRY & RECONCILIATION through community support teams gathered in mutual support around a neighbor exiting long-term incarceration.
 Since 2004.

 COMMUNITY LUNCHEON ROUNDTABLES held every fourth Thursday of the month in the education building of Elizabeth Street UMC (1209 N. Elizabeth Street) from Noon to 1PM.
 Lunch, presentation from a peacemaker, and lively discussion are provided.
 Since 1992, all are welcome.